hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 ```

 #### SSL
 SSL can be used to secure the connection between client and the nodes.
-Refer to [SSLConfig](sslconfig) on how to configure it.
+Please see  [SSLConfig](#sslconfig) section on how to configure it.

 #### Configuration for AWS

-Below sample XML and programmatic configurations show how to configure a Java client for connecting to a Hazelcast cluster in AWS.
+Below sample declarative and programmatic configurations show how to configure a Java client for connecting to a Hazelcast cluster in AWS.

 Declarative Configuration: